 “Nah,” commented Rawlings.
 “This yokel scum and his clan are all sweet-natured country bumpkins.
 Simple-minded folk like Lil’ Abner at Dogpatch.”
 He pulled out his wallet and showed an old Polaroid photo.

 “Here’s a picture of cartoonist Al Capp when he visited some wounded medics at Pleiku’s 71st Hospital early this year.
 Autographed by the man himself.
-Thibo hit it off with Capp, throwing around plenty of hayseed jargon.”
+While there, Thibo hit it off with Capp, throwing around plenty of hayseed jargon.”

-“Sure did.
-We talked about how in Nam, rice is a hardy crop.
-Similar to how sorghum and heirloom beans are in the Ozarks,” said Thibodeaux.
+“Sure did,” chuckled Thibo.
+“We talked about how in Nam, rice is a hardy crop.
+Like sorghum and heirloom beans are in the Ozarks.
+Right in Lil’ Abner’s neigborhood.”

 “Thibo is our radio operator.
 He goes to battle wearing a coonskin cap,” Galan told Conner.
 Thibo sneered and pointed at Galan.

 “God don’t like ugly.
-Y’all wanna know what this city slicker’s done.
+Y’all wanna know what this city slicker’s done?
 He asked Mr. Capp what size bra Daisy Mae wears.”

 “I’m am a horny bastard.
 As a teenager –on Saturdays– I took the ferry to Staten Island just to stare at the 30-ton tits of Lady Liberty.”